PropellerAero/propeller-ppk-spec/README.md

 - `"` characters in fields encoded as `""`

 For example the field `a string containing , and "` should be encoded as `"a string containing , and """`

+Propeller PPK version refers to the version of the Propeller PPK specification being conformed to, as such it should be `2.1` if conforming to `2.1.x` version of the Propeller PPK specification.

 ### Body header row